Macro syntax

 %# the number of arguments

-%{-f} if present at invocation, the flag f itself
+%{-f} if present at invocation, the last occurence of flag f (flag and argument)

-%{-f*} if present at invocation, the argument to flag f
+%{-f*} if present at invocation, the argument to the last occurence of flag f

-At the end of invocation of a parameterized macro, the above macros are (at the moment, silently) discarded.
+At the end of invocation of a parameterized macro, the above macros are automatically discarded.

 Writing a Macro

 Within the body of a macro, there are several constructs that permit testing for the presence of optional parameters.
-The simplest construct is “%{-f}” which expands (literally) to “-f” if -f was mentioned when the macro was invoked.
-There are also provisions for including text if flag was present using “%{-f:X}”.
+The simplest construct is %{-f} which expands (literally) to “-f” if -f was mentioned when the macro was invoked.
+There are also provisions for including text if a flag was present using %{-f:X}.
 This macro expands to (the expansion of) X if the flag was present.
-The negative form, “%{!-f:Y}”, expanding to (the expansion of) Y if -f was not present, is also supported.
+The negative form, %{!-f:Y}, expanding to (the expansion of) Y if -f was not present, is also supported.

 Builtin Macros

-There are several builtin macros (with reserved names) that are needed to perform useful operations.
-The current list is
+There are several builtin macros (with reserved names) for performing various common operations.

 %define ... define a macro